The terrible reunions in store for her

 "There are takeout menus in the top drawer, here."
 Homura pulled it out an inch; it slid closed again of its own accord when she let go.
 "If you want anything, write it down and leave it by the door."

 The only door Madoka could see was a closed one of unpolished wood, breaking up the blank wall on the far side of the room.
 It wasn't the one Homura pointed to.
-Instead, she gestured to the opposite corner of the room, where the wall stopped a few feet too soon to reveal a half-painted tail of an alcove.
+Instead she gestured to a corner, where the wall beside them stopped a few feet too soon, revealing a half-painted tail of an alcove.
 If this led to an exit, Madoka couldn't see it from this angle.

 "I'm afraid I can't risk giving you a stove, because you won't be able to get out if there's a fire.
 Any cool or cold foods you would like, ask.
 Money is no object."
 She opened the cupboard, lifting out boxes of cereal and snacks one by one.
 Plastic dishes rattled as she jostled them.
 "There are vitamins, too.
 Take one per day."